DohmBoyOG/GuiBuilder/README.md

 # The GuiBuilder interface

 The GuiBuilder editor menu can be opened with the toolbar button labeled "Editor."
 Once the editor is open, a desired gui element's input events may be viewed by selecting it.
-Clicking on an input event in the after selecting an element will display the input's assigned GuiActions:
+Clicking on an input event in the input frame (the frame at the top of the editor window) after selecting an element will display the input's assigned GuiActions:

 ![image](https://github.com/kennethloeffler/GuiBuilder/blob/master/images/tutorial1.png)